Low-dose naltrexone

 Low-dose naltrexone (LDN) refers to daily naltrexone dosages that are roughly one-tenth or less of the standard opioid addiction treatment dosage.
 Most published research suggests a daily dosage of 4.5 mg, but this can vary by a few milligrams.
-Low-dose naltrexone has been studied for the treatment of multiple chronic pain disorders including fibromyalgia, multiple sclerosis, Crohn's disease, Long COVID, and complex regional pain syndrome.
+LDN has been studied for the treatment of multiple chronic pain conditions, including fibromyalgia, multiple sclerosis, Crohn's disease, long COVID, and complex regional pain syndrome.

-Naltrexone is approved by the Food and Drug Administration (FDA) for medication-assisted treatment of alcoholism and opioid use disorders.
+Naltrexone is approved by the Food and Drug Administration (FDA) for medication-assisted treatment of alcoholism and opioid use disorder (OUD).
 Bernard Bihari's initial off-label usage of naltrexone in doses ranging from 1.5 mg to 3 mg as an adjuvant therapy for acquired immune deficiency syndrome (AIDS) in the 1980s led to the introduction of LDN into clinical practice.
 Due to a lack of large-scale clinical trials and standardized research aimed at determining appropriate indications for LDN, it has remained an off-label option.

 Mechanism of action

-Naltrexone and its active metabolite 6-β-naltrexol are competitive antagonists at μ-opioid and κ-opioid receptors, and to a lesser extent at δ-opioid receptors.
-Standard therapeutic doses of naltrexone block these receptors, which does two things; it prevents inhibition of GABA receptors (normally, signaling through the GABA receptors inhibits the activity of neurons; many recreational drugs inhibit GABA and thus "free up" neuronal activation; preventing inhibition of GABA allows GABA's normal inhibition activity to take place) and it blocks dopamine release (many recreational drugs stimulate dopamine release, which is part of the brain's reward system that creates pleasure).
-As Naltrexone is a competitive antagonist at the identical sites of action of many opioid agonists, such as morphine, care must be taken to ensure that Low-dose naltrexone is not taken near the same time as these medications, as they will not be as efficacious in relieving pain.
+Naltrexone and its active metabolite, 6-β-naltrexol, are competitive antagonists at μ-opioid, κ-opioid, and, to a lesser extent, δ-opioid receptors.
+Standard therapeutic doses of naltrexone block these receptors, achieving two main effects: first, they prevent the inhibition of GABA receptors, which normally suppress neuron activity; many recreational drugs inhibit GABA, thereby increasing neuronal activation, and by blocking GABA inhibition, normal GABA activity resumes.
+Second, naltrexone blocks dopamine release, since many recreational drugs stimulate dopamine as part of the brain's reward system, which generates feelings of pleasure.
+As naltrexone is a competitive antagonist at the identical sites of action of many opioid agonists, such as morphine, care must be taken to ensure that low-dose naltrexone is not taken near the same time as these medications, as they will not be as efficacious in relieving pain.